ucsb-goard-lab/Estrous-Spine-Analysis/README.md

       * Images shown are of threshold x0.75, x1, x1.25 of current
   2. Remove/Add Portion of Dendrite: “adding” a portion of the image increases threshold by x 1.8
       <br> Note: If add/remove and then re-binarize, will revert to before addition/removal of ROI </br>

-#### Manual Spine Classification Approval
-1. Will be shown a diagram of the spines and color coded based on the type of spine (determined by program)
-<br>Legend</br>
-      * magenta - stubby
-      * cyan - thin
-      * yellow - mushroom
-      * green - filopodia
-2. Option to add or remove spines:
-   * Add:
-     <br> 1. select spine region and make sure first and final point for ROI connects  </br>
-        2. Select the classification for the spine
-        3. Confirm classification
-   * Subtract:
-        <br> 1.
-Choose spine number wish to remove </br>
-        2. Confirm selection
-   * Neither: Saves all changes and continues analysis

 #### SpineDetectionGUI
 GUI for selecting spines the program could not determine